If you’ve been wondering how to give stock to kids as a gift, you’re in luck. Kids have an abundance of “stuff” these days.

 - Sports team stocks or gaming-related stocks

-Imagine being a kid and get a share or two of stock in Hershey’s.
+Imagine being a kid and getting a share or two of stock in Hershey’s.
 Or shares of stock in your favorite gaming company.

 The possibilities are virtually endless.
 Whether your goal is to create a solid, steady-growth portfolio or a higher-risk “just for fun” portfolio, buying stock shares is a great way to give a kid a gift.